-Take it nice and easy, so there is time for good lunch/dinner and a few coffee breaks, and time for the kids to play outside for a while.
+Take it nice and easy, so there is time for good lunches/dinners and a few coffee breaks, and time for the kids to play outside for a while.
 There are also no fewer than 3 airports nearby, Munich, Salzburg, and Innsbruck.
-You should probably arrive by plane or car or bus, even if you choose an accommodation on the way that can be made cheap in Germany and then you take the last 4-5 hours the next day from early morning, then you reach an almost full ski day on the day of arrival.
+You should probably arrive by plane or car or bus, even if you choose an accommodation on the way that can be made cheap in Germany and then you take the last 4-5 hours the next day from early morning, when you reach an almost full ski day on the day of arrival.
 That’s if you come from Northern Europe.

 St. Johann in Tirol is a very well maintained and beautiful Alpine village